Tencent-RTC/TUICallKit/iOS/README.en.md

     ├─ LoginMock        // Folder of the login UI and business logic code └─ TXAppBasic       // Dependent basic components of the project ├─ Resources            // Folder of images and internationalization string resources required by the audio/video call feature
+├─ TUICallKit           // Folder of the core business logic code of audio/video call(Objective-C)
-├─ Source               // Folder of the core business logic code of audio/video call
+├─ TUICallKit-Swift     // Folder of the core business logic code of audio/video call（Swift）
 ```

 ## Environment Requirements